Granular Aluminum Parametric Amplifier for Low-Noise Measurements in Tesla Fields: Magnetic field dependence of the frequency and coupling of the grAl resonators

 The frequency of the grAl resonators experiences a shift when we apply an in-plane magnetic field $B_\mathrm{||}$.
 This effect is produced by the suppression of the superconducting gap $\Delta$ in field \cite{Winkel2020Transmon},

 where $B \mathrm{_c}$ is the in-plane critical field of grAl.
 From \cref{eq_Mattis-Bardeen} we expect an increase of the total kinetic inductance $L\mathrm{_k}$ and a frequency shift following

 where $C$ is the resonator capacitance.
-To extract $B\mathrm{_c}$, we calculate the frequency shift of the grAl resonators from the measured magnetic field dependence of $\omega\mathrm{_\pm}$ shown in \cref{fig_design}(d) and using \cref{eq_omegas_hybrid,eq_kappas_omegas_hybrid}.
+To extract $B\mathrm{_c}$, we calculate the frequency shift of the grAl resonators from the measured magnetic field dependence of $\omega\mathrm{_\pm}$ shown in Fig. 1(f) of the main text and using \cref{eq_omegas_hybrid,eq_kappas_omegas_hybrid}.
 As presented in \cref{Coupling_Bare_Field}(a), we obtain $B \mathrm{_c} \approx$~3~T. A possible explanation of the fact that $B \mathrm{_c}$ in our experiments is lower than previously reported values of up-to 6~T \cite{Borisov2020} is the imperfect compensation of out-of-plane magnetic field $B_\mathrm{\perp}$ (for details see Appendix \ref{A_Field_Alignment}).
 Lastly, note that the frequencies of the grAl resonators differ by less than 1.5\% for all $B_\mathrm{||}$ up to 1~T, as shown in the inset of \cref{Coupling_Bare_Field}(a).

-The decrease of external coupling $\kappa$ with in-plane field is depicted in \cref{Coupling_Bare_Field}(b) and is also visible in the reduction of the instantaneous bandwidth of the grAlPA (see \cref{fig_gain_performance}(a)).
+The decrease of external coupling $\kappa$ with in-plane field is depicted in \cref{Coupling_Bare_Field}(b) and is also visible in the reduction of the instantaneous bandwidth of the grAlPA (see Fig. 3(a) in the main text).
 It arises from the gradual decoupling of the dimer modes as their frequencies move farther from the 60~GHz cutoff of the cylindrical waveguide, as qualitatively confirmed by FEM simulations.
 We attribute the difference between simulations and measurements of $\kappa$ to additional features in the environmental impedance seen by the grAlPA, which could be related to the frequency-dependent isolation of the circulators used in our setup~\cite{Rieger2023fano}.